Sexual health is much, much more than awkward conversations about sex.

 Even if you open up about your sexual health, speaking about delicate topics with a sexual partner can be challenging.
 Individuals may disregard their own or their partner’s needs due to shame and bad societal conditioning.

-Speaking with a therapist familiar with and supportive of sexual health issues may be helpful to combat this.
-A therapist can provide someone with the tools they need to articulate their limits and expectations in a polite, judgment-free way.
+Speaking with a therapist may be helpful to combat this.
+They can provide someone with the tools they need to articulate their limits and expectations in a polite, judgment-free way.

 If you need to talk to someone about your sexual health urgently, feel free to contact any of the services listed: